Mironor/Play-2.0-Scala-MongoDb-Salat-exemple/README.md

+Updated for play 2.1

-First steps with Playframework 2.0 (Scala) and MongoDb (Salat)
+First steps with Playframework 2.1 (Scala) and MongoDb (Salat)
 --------------------------------------------------

-In the official wiki there is a tutorial about how to create a todo application using Play 2.0 framework with Scala, you can find it here http://www.playframework.org/documentation/2.0/ScalaTodoList
+In the official wiki there is a tutorial about how to create a todo application using Play 2.1 framework with Scala, you can find it here http://www.playframework.com/documentation/2.1.0/ScalaTodoList

 But it uses an Sql database.

 We will try to make it use MongoDb instead.

 We will use Salat library for MongoDb support (https://github.com/novus/salat).
-There is also an alternative "mongo-jackson-mapper" module for Play 2.0  which can be found here http://vznet.github.com/mongo-jackson-mapper , but it's somehow harder to use and it's not Scala specific, more about differences can be found here https://groups.google.com/d/msg/play-framework/K7IrXyXvL8w/SElGiQ5kPaEJ
+There is also an alternative "mongo-jackson-mapper" module for Play 2  which can be found here http://vznet.github.com/mongo-jackson-mapper , but it's somehow harder to use and it's not Scala specific, more about differences can be found here https://groups.google.com/d/msg/play-framework/K7IrXyXvL8w/SElGiQ5kPaEJ

 Steps
 -----

-* Complete the tutorial mentioned before if you didn't already do that.
+* Complete the tutorial mentioned before if you haven't already done it.

 * Replace project/Build.scala file by the one from this repo.

-* Do "play dependencies" in your console (in the project's root folder)
+* Type "play dependencies" in the project's root folder.

 * Replace other files in your application by files from this repo.